How to Download a YouTube Video (The Right Way)

 Now that you're subscribed to YouTube Premium, it's time to download all the videos you desire, right?
 Not exactly.

 Downloading videos using Premium works in a similar way to watching shows and movies offline through streaming services.
 You can only download and save videos when using YouTube's mobile app.
-In order to keep access to your downloaded videos, you must connect to the internet once every 30 days.
-Also, be aware that you may not be able to download some videos if the creator restricts it.
+To access your downloaded videos, you must connect to the internet once every 30 days.
+Also, be aware that you may be unable to download some videos if the creator restricts it.

 Advertisement